agodwinp/item-catalog/README.md

     $ python --version

+#### SQLAlchemy

+SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language https://www.sqlalchemy.org.

+To install the package, run the following command:

+    $ sudo pip install sqlalchemy

+#### Flask

+Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+You can use Flask to serve applications simply and easily http://flask.pocoo.org.

+To install the package, run the following command:

+    $ sudo pip install flask
+    $ sudo pip install flask_httpauth
+    $ sudo pip install flask_login

+#### Oauth2client

+This is a Python library for accessing resources protected by OAuth 2.0 https://github.com/googleapis/oauth2client.

+To install this package, run the following command:

+    $ sudo pip install oauth2client

+#### Google API Python Client

+Obtains end-user authorization grants for use with other Google APIs.

+To install this package, run the following command:

+    $ sudo pip install google-api-python-client

 ### Set up application
 Now you will clone this repository into the vagrant folder so that you can set up and run the application from the Linux VM on your local machine.
 To do this, open up a fresh terminal window (outside of the VM) and issue the following commands:

     $ cd item_catalog/vagrant
     $ git clone https://github.com/agodwinp/udacity-item-catalog

 Within the vagrant folder, you should now see a `udacity-item-catalog` folder containing the files within this repository.
-In order to populate the database with data, you must first run the following command from the terminal:
+In order to populate the database with data, switch over to the terminal that you issued `vagrant ssh` from, where you should now be logged into the VM.
+Then run the following commands:

+    $ cd /vagrant
+    $ cd udacity-item-catalog
     $ python populatedb.py

 If this runs successfully, then the database is now populated and the application is ready to run.